baiyou1234/DR-TTA/README.md

 ## 1.Envirenment
 - Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies.

-## 2.Pre-Train in the source domain(BraTS2024)
+## 2.Pre-Train in the source domain (BraTS2024)
-- Run train_source.py to get pre-trained weight
+- Run "train_source.py" to get pre-trained weight.

-## 3.Test-time adaption in the target domain(BraTS-SSA)
+## 3.Test-time adaption in the target domain (BraTS-SSA)
-- Run run_3d_upl.py to get the result in the target domain.It contains both train and test process.
+- Run "run_3d_upl.py" to get the result in the target domain.
+It contains both train and test process.